Kong/docs.konghq.com/app/konnect/dev-portal/administrators/public-portal.md

 no_version: true
 ---

 Enable public access to your Dev Portal.
 With **Public Portal** enabled, anyone can access your Dev Portal without a login.
 Developers don't need to register for portal access and new application registrations aren't allowed.

 The Register options are not available in a public-facing portal.

 ![Konnect Settings for a Public Portal](/assets/images/docs/konnect/konnect-portal-auto-approve.png)

-## Enable a Public Dev Portal
+## Enable Public Access for a Dev Portal

 1. From the {{site.konnect_short_name}} menu, click the settings icon.